-We examined the effect of isolated mass-disorder and the combination of mass- and contact-disorder in both linear and nonlinear chains.
-Results were qualitatively similar to systems with only mass-disorder; in both cases the inclusion of contact disorder was relatively small, leading to slightly lower relative magnitudes of transmitted frequencies.
+We examined the effect of isolated mass disorder and the combination of mass and contact disorder in both linear and nonlinear chains.
+Results were qualitatively similar to systems with only mass disorder; in both cases, the inclusion of contact disorder was relatively small, leading to slightly lower relative magnitudes of transmitted frequencies.

-In comparing the high-frequency filtering properties of the random onedimensional systems to the three-dimensional packings of Mouraille and Luding [28] we note the importance of the contact geometry in their observations.
+In comparing the high-frequency-filtering properties of the random one-dimensional systems to the threedimensional packings of Mouraille and Luding [35], we note the importance of the contact geometry in their observations.
 Beginning from a perfect crystalline geometry, small perturbations in particle size are introduced, which created significant and dominating disorder effects in the system.
 The disorder (as quantified here by the distribution of particle masses) was indeed very small ($\xi \approx 0.007$) and our simulations on onedimensional systems with disorder of this magnitude reveal no difference from perfect, monodisperse systems.
 This underlies the strong nonlinear effect of minimal compression and potentially transient contacts.
 In our consideration of compressed chains, we have avoided geometry-induced disorder.
-However, if the chains were subject to very little pre-compression (approaching Nesterenko's sonic vacuum) [10,29,34], the length scale of the particle-size perturbation and the contact overlap length scale would be of the same order and strong nonlinearities could be introduced.
+However, if the chains were subject to very little pre-compression (approaching Nesterenko's sonic vacuum) [11,37,43], the length scale of the particle-size perturbation and the contact overlap length scale would be of the same order and strong nonlinearities could be introduced.
 We emphasize that we did not pursue such weakly confined systems.

-Our observations about disordered one-dimensional systems may furnish clues about the role of disorder in higher-dimensional physical systems, namely the relative importance of geometry and the connection between microscale (e.g. contact length scale) properties and those at the system length scale.
+Our observations about disordered one-dimensional systems may furnish clues about the role of disorder in higher-dimensional physical systems, namely the relative importance of geometry and the connection between microscale (e.g., contact length scale) properties and those at the system length scale.
 The investigation of this micro-macro connection and a host of nonlinear effects associated with weak pre-compression and geometrical disorder remains a rich area warranting further study.
+Finally, the relevance of more realistic contact mechanics (e.g. plastic deformations) [36,38] as well as the deeper understanding of idealized granular systems in higher dimensions [7,24] should help to better understand real system wave propagation in anisotropic, disordered granular matter, where wave propagation is an efficient means to measure the moduli and thus the microstructure of the material, see [19-21] and references therein.

-Acknowledgements We thank S. Sterl for careful proofreading and testing of the theory.
+Acknowledgments We thank S. Sterl for careful proofreading and testing of the theory.
 This research is supported by VICI Project No. 10828/NWO-STW.